srcimon/screwbox/README.md

     }
     ```

+4. Add JVM Option `-Dsun.java2d.opengl=true` to avoid massive fps drop.

-4. Check out the example applications:
+5. Check out the example applications to learn how to use ScrewBox:

     - **HelloWorldExample** an hello world application

     - **GameOfLifeExample** an interactive game of life implementation

     - **PathfindingExample** example showing how to use pathfinding and importing maps
       from [Tiled Editor](https://www.mapeditor.org)

     - **PlatformerExample** a more complex example showing how to make a platformer

 ## Known issues